Indian tribes in Oklahoma sue governor over casino gambling

 The Cherokee, Chickasaw and Choctaw nations want a federal judge to determine whether the state compacts that allow gambling exclusively at tribal casinos automatically renew on Jan.
 1 for another 15-year term.
 The tribes contend all the conditions have been met for the compacts to renew.

-“While we prefer negotiation to litigation, the federal court is now the only reasonable alternative to bring legal certainty to this issue,” Chickasaw Nation Gov. Bill Anoatubby said in a statement.
+“For some time, we have tried to establish meaningful intergovernmental engagement regarding our gaming compacts, but you have continued to reject our compacts' plain terms," Cherokee Nation Chief Chuck Hoskin, Chickasaw Nation Gov. Bill Anoatubby and Choctaw Nation Chief Gary Batton wrote in a joint letter to Stitt on Tuesday.
+“Recently, you have gone further, stating allegations against us and threats to our operations.”

 Oklahoma's new Republican Gov. Kevin Stitt contends the gaming compacts expire on Jan.
-1 and casino gambling after that date will be illegal.
-Stitt has signaled he wants to renegotiate the compacts to give the state a larger slice of the revenue.
+1 and that casino gambling after that date will be illegal.
+Stitt has signaled he wants to renegotiate the compacts to give the state a larger slice of revenue.
+An attempt by Stitt earlier this month to offer an extension of the compacts while negotiations continue was rejected by the tribes.

+The dispute between the governor and the tribes has grown contentious since Stitt first signaled in an op-ed this summer that he wanted to renegotiate the compacts.
+Last week, Stitt's top adviser on tribal issues, Lisa Billy, resigned and accused the governor of creating an ‘unnecessary conflict’ with the tribes.

+Tribal officials have signaled they are open to renegotiating the rates of the compacts, but not until the governor acknowledges that the compacts renew on Jan.
+1. Stitt has not conceded that point and maintains the compacts expire.

+Stitt spokeswoman Donelle Harder said Tuesday the governor's office was still reviewing the tribes' lawsuit.

-Under the existing compacts, tribes pay the state “exclusivity fees" in exchange for the exclusive right to operate casinos.
+Under the existing compacts, approved by Oklahoma voters in 2004, tribes pay the state “exclusivity fees" between 4% and 10% on gambling revenue in exchange for the exclusive right to operate casinos.
 Those fees generated nearly $139 million for the state last year, most of it earmarked for education, on roughly $2.3 billion in revenue from games covered under the compacts.

+Since the compacts were approved, casino gambling has exploded in Oklahoma with more than 130 casinos dotting the state, ranging from gas station annexes to resort-style casinos, many of them in border communities.
+The Winstar World Casino in a rural part of the state’s Red River border with Texas includes massive hotel towers, more than a dozen restaurants and a 400,000-square-foot casino floor billed as the largest in the world.
+Tour buses filled with gamblers from neighboring Texas routinely shuttle into the casino’s parking lot, which is packed with cars sporting Texas plates.